zigmoon/A7LAS/README.md

-# A7LAS - Privacy-First Meta Search Engine
+# A7LAS - Privacy-First Meta Search or Prompt' Engine
 [a7las.com](https://a7las.com)
 ![A7LAS Logo](https://a7las.com/icons/web-app-manifest-512x512.png)